Robert P. Kolker: Career

 In his 2015 book The Cultures of American Film, Kolker said cultures are "expressions of our engagement — individually, by group, class, race, gender, by institutions — with one another and with the world at large," and film culture is created when filmmakers decide to "engage with the world by creating movies" and when viewers "engage with films according to...taste and the responses learned by seeing many other films."
 The book chapters integrated technical and analytical aspects of American film into the book's cultural survey, although analysis of race and racism was mostly confined to examinations of Sidney Poitier, blaxploitation films, and the distressing legacy of D. W. Griffith's controversial, racist 1915 film The Birth of a Nation.
 For example, Kolker pointed out that William Joseph Simmons, future Imperial Wizard of the Ku Klux Klan, had capitalized on The Birth of a Nation's initial popularity to "run an ad for the Klan next to an ad for the movie," resulting in the dormant hate organization being "reborn at Stone Mountain, Georgia."

+Kolker has co-authored with Nathan Abrams two books on Stanley Kubrick:

+Eyes Wide Shut: Stanley Kubrick and the Making of his Final Film (Oxford University Press, 2019) is an "archeology" of the film from inception to pre-production, production, and post production, including discussion about whether the release print of Eyes Wide Shut is the film Kubrick wanted the public to see.

+Kubrick: An Odyssey (Faber & Faber, Pegasus/Simon & Schuster, 2024) is a "cradle to grave" biography of one of the great filmmakers of the 20th century.
+It draws upon original research in the Kubrick Archives at the University of the Arts, London, as well as interviews with family members and co-workers.